-This BLOG On FHA Reverse Mortgages Are Cash Out Refinance For Seniors Was Updated On March 26, 2017
+This BLOG On FHA Reverse Mortgages For Senior Homeowners And Guidelines Was Updated On November 13th, 2018

 What Are FHA Reverse Mortgages?

 FHA Reverse Mortgages is also called a home equity conversion mortgage (HECM).

 FHA Reverse Mortgages are special types of refinance mortgage loans:

 - Allows homeowners age 62 or older possible to tap the equity in their homes

 - There are various options of distribution plans reverse mortgages offer to borrowers

 - It may be a lump sum that they can take out at once and use it for any reason